-Panama offers the best offshore fiscal platform for doing offshore business, because in Panama we have a territorial tax system, meaning that offshore income (income derived from activities outside of Panama) is not taxed by the Panamanian government.
+The Panama corporation tax structure provides a great fiscal platform for doing offshore business, because Panama has a territorial tax system, meaning that offshore income (income derived from activities outside of Panama) is not taxed by the Panamanian government.

 Non-resident Offshore Panama Corporations offer some of the following tax advantages: